OWASP/CheatSheetSeries/cheatsheets/JSON_Web_Token_for_Java_Cheat_Sheet.md

 #### How to Prevent

+Since JWT tokens are stateless, There is no session maintained on the server(s) serving client requests.
+As such, there is no session to invalidate on the server side.
+A well implemented Token Sidejacking solution (as explained above) should alleviate the need for maintaining block list on server side.
+This is because a hardened cookie used in the Token Sidejacking can be considered as secure a session ID used in the traditional session system, and unless both the cookie and the JWT token are intercepted/stolen, the JWT is unusable.
+A logout can thus be 'simulated' by clearing the JWT from session storage.
+If the user chooses to close the browser instead, then both the cookie and sessionStorage are cleared automatically.

-A way to protect against this is to implement a token block list that will be used to mimic the "logout" feature that exists with traditional session management system.
+Another way to protect against this is to implement a token block list that will be used to mimic the "logout" feature that exists with traditional session management system.

 The block list will keep a digest (SHA-256 encoded in HEX) of the token with a revocation date.
 This entry must endure at least until the expiration of the token.